Abdulrauf10/theranest-be/README.md

-# 🧠 Trivanest Backend — API for Online Psychological Consultation Platform
+# 🧠 Trivanest Frontend — Web App for Online Psychological Consultation Platform

-Welcome to the backend of Trivanest, a modern online consultation platform built to connect users with professional psychologists—safely, efficiently, and comfortably from home.
+Welcome to the frontend of Trivanest, a modern online consultation platform built to connect users with professional psychologists—safely, efficiently, and comfortably from home.

-“Mental wellness deserves convenience, security, and empathy — TheraNest delivers that with thoughtful tech.”
+“Mental wellness deserves convenience, security, and empathy — Trivanest delivers that with thoughtful tech.”

 ## 💭 Problem Statement